DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/3PL/DOCUMENTS/Shipment receipt - Transfer order.md

 Inbound files have the following three steps:
 1. **Import** - Imported file can be viewed in **EDI > Files > Inbound files**.
 2. **Import to staging** - Imported file is processed to staging record/s.
 The staging record/s can be viewed at **EDI > Documents > 3PL documents > Stock transfer receipt > Transfer order**.
 3. **Staging to target** - The staging record/s is processed to target.
 If the EDI shipment receipt is succefully processed the D365 arrival journal will be posted for the transfer order.
-And if the document setting **Auto post receipt** is set to _Yes_, the transfer order's product receipt will also be posted.
+And if the document setting **Auto receive** is set to _Yes_, the transfer order's **Receive** will also be posted.

 ### Create document
 ![alt text](../../CORE/Image/Create_Document.png "Create document")